nashatfr/CrossRealms-AI-Development_Team/honeybot-data-clustring/README.md

 ## 🚀 How to Use

-- Open the notebook (`Cowire EDA & Clustering.ipynb`) to follow the analysis and code
+- Open the notebook (`Cowrie EDA & Clustering.ipynb`) to follow the analysis and code
 - Read the report (`Task 2 – AI Integration of BlockShield Project.pdf`) for full results and explanation